Questions?

 Custom Isolation Door

-Our proprietary isolation door designs have full sound tests from the most accurate acoustics lab in the country in both individual and communicating door assemblies.
-Each door arrives pre-hung in a jamb to match your wall spec with perimeter full seals included.
-We can build our doors in any size up to 48" wide and up to 96" tall.
+Our proprietary isolation doors are fully sound tested by the nation’s most accurate acoustics lab, both as single and communicating door assemblies.
+Each door comes pre-hung in a jamb built to your wall specifications and includes full perimeter seals.
+We can manufacture doors up to 48" wide and 96" tall.

 Seal the Door Slab

-Every door needs at least an automatic door bottom to seal the bottom gap.
-It has become common for large adjustable stops to be used for the sides and top, but we found light weight seals to work just as well, if not better.
-We suggest a combination of the soundproof door bottoms found below as soundproof material for doors.
+Every door needs an automatic door bottom or threshold to seal the lower gap.
+While large adjustable stops are often used on the sides and top, we’ve found lightweight seals perform just as well or better.
+We recommend using the soundproof door bottoms listed below for effective door soundproofing.

 Seal the Door Frame